sripoojitha/fuse-kata/README.md

   ```bash
   git bundle verify roncarpenter_java_audition.bundle
   ```
+* Choose a Kata below, and implement the requirements to the best of your ability.
+* Commit your code to the repository.
+* Bundle your Kata.
-* Please submit your kata in the bundle format.
+* Submit.
+(Please submit your kata in the bundle format.)

 ## Available Kata's